mradulovic988/custom-conditions-for-woocommerce/readme.txt

 == Description ==

 If you want to quickly show / hide / rename most of the functionalities in WooCommerce, this is the right plugin for you.
-WC Conditions is a modern and simple way to change most of the functionalities in WooCommerce.
+Custom Conditions For WooCommerce is a modern and simple way to change most of the functionalities in WooCommerce.

 == 🔥 Features 🔥 ==